breck768/StaTech-Industry-Bullshittium-Mode/.github/README.md

 Modern Dynamics pipes now use MI pipe recipes, MI pipes are made with MD pipes + electronic circuits

-Precision Mechanism now requires substantial Create infrastructure to automate

-Analog circuits require 4 Precision Mechanisms along with normal requirements

 Mob raids occur every 3 nights with buffed mob AI courtesy of a few mods
 > absolutely no clue how balanced or fun this is in either direction

 Void Dimension is inaccessible

+Precision Mechanism now requires substantial Create infrastructure to automate

+Analog circuits require 4 Precision Mechanisms along with normal requirements

+Pre-distillery method of getting polyethylene has been added, electronic circuit boards now require polyethylene

 # Priority List:
 bullshittium processing\